anthonyyangdev/graphs-for-js/README.md

 > Features:
 > - Insert and remove nodes.
-> - Connect and disconnect nodes.
+> - Create edges by connecting and disconnecting nodes.
 > - Algorithms for graph data structures.

 - [Installation](#installation)